 Predoctoral Training Program

-The MPSI Pre-doctoral Training Program is a two-year program (pending renewal after one year) open to a limited number of graduate student fellows who typically have completed most or all of their coursework, have finished their master’s thesis or program-specific equivalent requirements and are committed to a career involving research related to family, children, and/or community settings.
+The MPSI Pre-doctoral Training Program is a two-year interdiscplinary training program (pending renewal after one year) open to a limited number of graduate student fellows from across the university who typically have completed most or all of their coursework, have finished their master’s thesis or program-specific equivalent requirements and are committed to a career involving research related to family, children, and/or community settings.

 Benefits